Edwards-R/understanding_docs/heirarchical_linnaean.md

 In this scenario, the *only* specimen which is not subject to this confusion is the type specimen itself.

 ## Confusions with Phylogenetic systems
 If you try and sort the same information in two different ways in one system, it won't work.
 For a practical demonstration, try sorting any set of objects by two parameters, *without* putting one parameter before the other.
 It won't work.

-This is a large part of why there have been so many problems with trying to label phylogenetic trees with Linnaean heirarchical nomenclature.
+There have been many attempts to marry up Phylogenetic systems with Heirarchical systems.
+Frequently this shows up as an attempt to label Phylogenetic trees with Heirachical nomenclature, or to attempt to use pure Phylogenetic structure in Hierarchical systems.

-The other part is simply the fact that the current 'Linnaean-style' hierarchy doesn't have consistent units to base a correlating system on, so any attempts fail.
+These two systems are sorting the same information in different ways.
+This doesn't work.
+However, the other significant cause of failure is simply the fact that the current 'Linnaean-style' hierarchy doesn't have consistent units to base a correlating system on.
+A lack of consistency immediately results in failure, as the only option is to use inconsistent groupings with undefined meanings.

 ## Regional locks
 Linnaean heirarchical taxonomy is, despite some very hard-fought battles to stop it being so, strictly regional in *application*.
 Note that this does *not* refer to the **type** itself.
 This can easily be demonstrated with a Venn diagram between taxon A and taxon B. In this scenario, B has been split from A. The populations have an area of overlap, but for the most part have a strict divide: